content-left-bg.png

 • Meet the agency’s reprioritisation targets ($m)

-• Average cost of service per student: primary and secondary ($) (State Budget service performance measure)
+• Average cost of service per student—school education ($) (State Budget service performance measure)

-• Government expenditure per child on kindergarten ($) (State Budget service performance measure)
+• Government expenditure per child—kindergarten ($) (State Budget service performance measure)

 • Annual procurement savings ($m)